 There are certain leases in which the Company is the lessor.
-Revenue under such leases was \$21.2 million for the year ended March 31, 2025 and immaterial for the years ended March 31, 2024 and 2023, respectively.
+Revenue under such leases was \$597 thousand for the year ended March 31, 2025, and immaterial for the year ended March 31, 2024.

-14. RELATED PARTY TRANSACTIONS
+13. RELATED PARTY TRANSACTIONS

 Accounts Receivable from and Accounts Payable to Affiliates